a-morales/kwm/README.md

 Currently *Kwm* only looks for active monitors upon startup, and so if a monitor is connected or disconnected while *Kwm* is running, it has to be restarted.

-There is no built-in way to send a window to a different monitor as of now, however a workaround for this is by first toggling thewindow focused and then dragging it to whatever monitor.
+To send a window to the prev/next monitor, the hotkeys ctrl+alt+p/n can be used.
+The window tree of the monitor that originally had the window will be rebalanced properly, however the receiving monitor will currently not.
+Opening a new window and closing it again on the receiving monitor will force the window tree to update and it will again tile windows as expected.
+This will hopefully be fixed in a future update.

 Spaces will eventually get their own padding and gap settings.